Stay ahead of the game

 For example, a company’s promotional strategy could be refined to focus on emotional appeals and social proof, such as featuring celebrity endorsements and influencers enjoying the product.
 The packaging could also be designed to create a sense of exclusivity and desirability, appealing to the peripheral route of persuasion.

-Marketing Mix and ELM Example: Apple
+Marketing Mix and Elaborative Likelihood Model (ELM) Example: Apple

 Apple is an excellent example of a company that has effectively used the ELM to create a powerful marketing mix.
 They have built their brand around a set of core values, including simplicity, design, and innovation.
 Their products appeal to both the central and peripheral routes of persuasion by presenting compelling arguments about the quality and performance of their products while also using attractive design, emotional appeals, and social proof to persuade consumers.